 The typical Christian family in America’s heartland has been suffering for years because the larger church and her leaders have been committed to the proposition that the public school system, hereafter referred to as the government school system, is an acceptable alternative for the education and nurture of Christian children.
 This proposition is not longer acceptable and, in fact, has never been acceptable.
-It has only become apparent in recent decades as the malaise and failure of government education has become so catastrophic.
-It is only now that the larger Christian community seems willing to take a second and harder look at the various Christian education options.

 It is time for a new Exodus and a new cry from the people of God to “let my children go.”
-The church must face the reality that improvement in government education will not occur.
+The church must face the reality that improvement or reform in government education will not occur.
 Today’s Pharaoh is not willing to change.
 He is determined to make humanists out of godly Israelite children.
 Like Pharaoh, the humanists have hardened hearts and God has hardened them.

 It can be done.
 It is not too late.
-The Lord will be with the Church in the endeavor today as He was with the children of Israel and their Exodus.
+The Lord will be with the Church in this endeavor today as He was with the children of Israel and their Exodus.
 He has commanded us to bring up our children “in the training and admonition of the Lord” (Ephesians 6:4).
-All that remains is that today’s Christian leadership stand up like Moses and say, “Let My Children Go!”
+All that remains is for today’s Christian leadership stand up like Moses and say, “Let My Children Go!”

-–E. Ray Moore, Th.M.
+E. Ray Moore, Th.M.